 Originally from Germany, Dr Schallenberg finished her MSc in Oceanography at Dalhousie University in Halifax, Canada, in 2003.
 Her MSc work focussed on optical methods in biological oceanography.
-She then proceded to live in Canada, working as a science journalist and editor before returning to graduate school at the University of Victoria, Canada, and finishing her PhD in 2015.
+She then proceeded to live in Canada, working as a science journalist and editor before returning to graduate school at the University of Victoria, Canada, and finishing her PhD in 2015.
+She is currently supported by an NSERC post-doctoral fellowship.

 Schuback, N., Schallenberg, C., Duckham, C.A., Maldonado, M.T., Tortell, P.D., 2015.
 Interacting effects of light and iron availability on the coupling of photosynthetic electron transport and CO2-assimilation in marine phytoplankton.
 Plos One; doi:10.1371/journal.pone.0133235.